jackwelsh007-arch/exposure-value-to-light-value/README.md

 # exposure-value-to-light-value

-A mathematically precise utility explaining the transition from the historical Exposure Value ($EV$) to the modern Light Value ($LV$).
-This project demonstrates how modern cameras utilize the APEX system for perfect exposure calculation and compensation.
+A utility explaining the transition from historical Exposure Value ($EV$) to modern Light Value ($LV$) using the APEX system.
+For detailed formulas, background on historical legacies, and setup instructions, please refer to the repository documentation.

 ## 🚀 Key Features